-Ask an Expert: Q & A on lighting design with Rachel Calemmo
+Ask an Expert: Q & A on lighting design tips with Rachel Calemmo

 Rachel Calemmo, LC LEED® AP

 The stars aligned and lit up both a dream and reality of lighting design for Rachel Calemmo.
 In our Q&A session, Rachel addresses unique factors and capabilities of light in planning & design, how to face common lighting challenges, and more fresh insights.

-An expert in balancing aesthetics and energy efficiency, Rachel plans for and creates visually appealing environments that also function to enhance lifestyles in today’s technology-focused world.
+Today’s lighting design experts often balance aesthetics and energy efficiency.
+Rachel plans for and creates visually appealing environments that also function to enhance lifestyles in today’s technology-focused world.
 As cofounder of Christian Rae Studio, LLC in Southport, CT, she plays a role in all aspects of project design, construction and management.
 Her vision is focused on collaboration with clients, architects, designers and engineers from the onset of a project integrating the lighting seamlessly with architecture.
 And here’s a glimpse at Rachel’s beliefs and thought processes behind its fruition:

 Q: What are your thoughts on lighting control?
 How can lighting design experts take advantage of it?